bytescale/bytescale-javascript-sdk/README.md

 # Upload.js

-Upload.js is the file upload library that handles everything!
+Upload.js is the file upload library that handles everything.

 _Note: [you need an API key to use Upload.js](https://upload.io)._

 ## What does Upload.js do?

-Upload.js provides a helper function for the `onchange` attribute for `<input type="file">` elements: the function uploads the selected file to the Upload CDN ([upload.io](https://upload.io)) from where you can enjoy:
+Upload.js provides a helper function for the `onchange` attribute for `<input type="file">` elements: the function uploads the selected file to the Upload CDN ([upload.io](https://upload.io)) from where you benefit from:

 - Fast downloads: 200+ edge locations across 47 countries.